ibm-cloud-docs/atracker/ts/troubleshoot-14.md

 {: troubleshoot}
 {: support}

-When updating settings, the following message is returned: `Your request has failed because the target id target-logdna is not valid.`.
+When updating settings, the following message is returned: `Your request has failed because the target id target-cloudlogs is not valid.`.
 {: shortdesc}